jancelin/docker-lizmap/README.md

 ```
 docker run --restart="always" --name "websig-lizmap" -p 8081:80 -d -t -v /your_qgis_folder:/home:ro -v /your_config_folder:/home2 jancelin/docker-lizmap
 ```

 * explanation about run

 -p 8081:80 ---> link between the port 80 of the Container and port 8081 of the host.
-"

   You can use 80:80 if it's the only service.

-  You can use docker ngnix for do a proxy reverse and mapping in domaine or subdomain, remplace -p 8081:80 by -e VIRTUAL_HOST=foo.bar.com
+  You can use docker ngnix for do a proxy reverse and mapping in domaine or subdomain:

+  remplace -p 8081:80 by -e VIRTUAL_HOST=subdomain.domain.com

-  looking git://github.com/jancelin/nginx-proxy for this "
+  looking git://github.com/jancelin/nginx-proxy for more informations.

 -v /your_folder:/home:ro ---> provides a link between your host file (read-only)containing the .qgs, and / home Container.

 -v /your_config_folder:/home2 ---> provides a link between your host file containing the lizmap config, and / home2 Container.